fern-api/fern/README.md

 ## Adding Generators

-You can add ﻿generators using the `fern add`.
+You can add generators using the `fern add`.
 You can have multiple generators for a single project, e.g. a single `fern generate` call could generate SDKs in Python, TypeScript and Java all in one go.

 For instance, if you'd like to add a TypeScript generator to your project, simply run: